Atelier = A workshop or studio, specially one used by an artist or a designer.

 From years 2011 to 2012, he was part of 3XN Design team in Denmark.
 After that, and through the year of 2020 he started BAM!
 Architecture along an associate partner, in which they achieved great acknowledgements on their work, including Architecture Biennials and other international organizations.

-In the year of 2020, alongside a great team, he started Atelier Matias Mosquera, where he furthered his work and exploration about architecture in different scales and regions, thus creating a vanguard office and constant pursuit.
+In the year of 2020, alongside a great team, he started Atelier Matias Mosquera, where he furthered his work and exploration about architecture in different scales and regions, thus creating an avant-gard office.

 His work has been published in over 100 countries, and in several platforms, including Archdaily, Designboom, Dezeen, Clarin Arquitectura, Revista Trama, Living, Homify, Landscape Design, Casas Internacional, Arqa, 1:1, 30-60, Archilover, Architizer, Archello, Barzon, Detail, Design Milk, Catalogo Arquitectura.

-2019 Ranking Excelencia Profesional Clarín, Voces emergentes y generación intermedia.
+2019 Ranking Excelencia Profesional Clarín (Arg), Voces emergentes y generación intermedia.
 Sext place.

 2017 Concurso Vivienda sustentable Puertos (Arg), First place.

-2017 Bienal Internacional de Arquitectura de Buenos Aires, Finalist, MeMo.
+2017 Bienal Internacional de Arquitectura de Buenos Aires (Arg), Finalist, MeMo.

 2013 Concurso Impatec (Arg), First place